-If your dentist has told you a tooth needs to be removed, your mind may now be running a wide range of painful scenarios.
+If your Tampa dentist has told you a tooth needs to be removed, your mind may now be running a wide range of painful scenarios.
 If a tooth cannot be saved or is causing pain or damage to other teeth or the jaw, an extraction may be necessary.
 Tooth extraction can sound like a scary event, but it is often not as bad as it sounds and can alleviate future pain or dental work.
 There are two different types of extractions: simple versus surgical.
 While these two different processes have the same end game, the process itself is slightly different.
 Consult with your Tampa dentist about the procedure.

 Simple extractions can be done on teeth that are above the gum line.
 These teeth may have decayed or be causing other pain in the mouth from things like underlying gum disease.
 Pulling these can be done using local anesthesia right in your Tampa dentist’s office.
 While you may experience some pain or swelling, this procedure often heals quickly.
 Be cautious eating hard foods until you no longer experience any pain, and take care to clean your mouth thoroughly once healed.